jamietre/CsQuery/README.md

 ### Release Notes

-The current release is 1.2.
-This release is primarily a bugfix release, but is significant for two other reasons:
+The current release is 1.2.1 This is a bugfix release.

-* It is the minimum version required for the new [CsQuery.Mvc](https://github.com/jamietre/CsQuery/tree/master/source/CsQuery.Mvc) framework.
-* It includes a change to the public API which will break code which *directly* instantiates `DomElement` objects.
+If you are updating from version 1.1.x, please note that versions 1.2.x includes a change to the public API which will break code which *directly* instantiates `DomElement` objects.
 (This has never been recommended and will not affect any code which uses `CQ.Create` or `Document.CreateElement` methods; it only affects creation using `new` to create `DomElement` objects)

 See the [release notes for 1.2](http://blog.outsharked.com/2012/08/csquery-12-released.html) or review [all CsQuery release notes.](http://blog.outsharked.com/search/label/csquery-release)